Ποιειν Και Πραττειν - create and do

 Zbigniew Herbert

-From Zbiegniew Herbert stems this phrase ‘birth of the earth’ when he described in ‘A Barbarian comes into the Garden’, the impression anyone can get when taking a boat out into the Aegean Sea and while passing an island, more a rock formation, how this reminds of how the earth was born.
-Such ‘intellectual experiences’ touch upon the source of philosophy: the wonder about the world, an experience and not an explanation.
+From Zbiegniew Herbert stems this phrase ‘birth of the earth’.
+He describes in his book with the descriptive title ‘A Barbarian comes into the Garden’, the experience anyone can make when taking a boat from Pireaeus and heading out into the Aegean Sea.
+For when passing a small island, in reality more a rock formation emerging out of the water like a whale, this view reminds him of how the earth was born.

 Zbiegniew Herbert was first lawyer, then poet.
 He went often to a special monastery for the blind to write.
 His humor was tremendous and so his political position.
 He did not play games nor got involved in any of the political gambits as did so many other compatriots.
 Consequently when Marshall Law was declared by Jaruselski in Poland to quash Solidarnosc, he was one of the few well known intellectuals not identified as belonging to ‘la crème extreme’ and therefore was not arrested.
 Due to his judicial background he attended many trials thereafter as observer to ensure a minimum of fairness in the trial.
 In that sense he fulfilled a bit the role of an ‘imaginary witness’ as conceived by Adorno as the figure to pass on the truth to the next generations.